-Chía Patiño, stage director Back To Artist-Faculty
+Chía Patiño, scenes director and diction coach Back To Artist-Faculty

 Born in Ecuador, Chía Patiño was the artistic and executive director of the National Theatre in Ecuador for 10 years before joining the Butler School of Music in 2019 as stage director for Butler Opera Center.
 Her path has been eclectic: she began as a pianist, continued as a composer, and began a parallel path as a stage director in 1998.
 She has staged zarzuela, musical theater, theater, and opera for companies in the United States, Arab Emirates, Egypt, Guatemala, Colombia, and Ecuador.